The Impact of Antioxidants and Oxidative Stress on Sperm Quality

 1) Pyospermia- One reason for increased levels of ROS in the genital duct system is the presence of higher-than-normal levels of white blood cells, which can be a sign of infection or inflammation.
 Pyospermia is the term for semen that contains elevated levels of WBCs.

 2) Increased numbers of immature sperm cells- immature sperm are found in increased numbers in men with decreased sperm counts and these immature cells generate more oxygen free radicals than their mature counterparts. may be another cause of oxidative stress.
-Increased scrotal temperature and varicoceles can also play a role in oxidative stress.

 3) Significant illness or stress on the body